Metrics

 Funnels are another powerful metric type in Eppo.
 They allow you to track and analyze multi-step processes or user flows.
 By defining the sequence of events in a funnel, you can identify bottlenecks, drop-off points, and conversion rates at each step.
 This facilitates a granular analysis of user behavior and helps optimize the customer journey.

-Guardrail metrics
+Guardrail cutoffs

 Metric detail view